 “A unique behind-the-scenes look at a professional ukulele player’s right-hand toolkit.
 Brad’s deep love for ukulele and curiosity as a musician come through loud and clear.
 A great addition to any ukulele learning library!”

 What People are Saying

-We have been teaching adults and attending workshops/festivals since the 1980’s in Canada and the US and have seen countless people playing with incorrect technique that they have picked up from poorly written books, the Internet, Youtube and “teachers” that are actually guitar players…
+[…] Countless people [are] playing with incorrect technique that they have picked up from poorly written books, the internet, Youtube, and “teachers” that are actually guitar players.

 I play high-g/low-G. Is this book for me?

 Yes.
 I specifically kept the G-string as neutral as possible as I wrote the content and examples so anyone can benefit from it, no matter their tuning.
 (Even Baritone players can take 95% of the book at face value.)